ivans-innovation-lab-monorepos/my-company-backend/README.md

 # my-company-backend

 This **backend** application is a mono-repo version of the [lab](http://ivans-innovation-lab.github.io/).
-It exposes an REST API to be consumed by [internal employees or partners](http://idugalic.pro/2017-12-26-API-Strategy/).
+It exposes a REST API to be consumed by [internal employees or partners](http://idugalic.pro/2017-12-26-API-Strategy/).

 At this stage the API gets hardened and because the API is used across organizational boundaries (consumed by partenrs), the API team will learn a new set of lessons including support, documentation, authentication schemes and so on.